kean/Nuke/Demo/README.md

 ```
 Demo
-├── App              The app, the catalog and Lab menus, and the screen registry
+├── App              The app, the catalog and Lab menus, the screen registry, and the launch arguments
 ├── Essentials       ImagePipeline, LazyImage, and the image views
 ├── Processing       Processors, image formats, and progressive decoding
 ├── Caching          Caching and prefetching